hwlim/Cutlery/README.md

 - Basically, workflow to perform is decided from designated outputs.
 - Snakemake trace up the rules for input:output relations, checkcreate jobs with dependency within the **rule all:**.

+## 2.4.
+ATAC-seq analysis

+Since CUT&RUN and ATAC-seq data analysis are conceptually analogous to each other.
+It is possible to process ATAC-seq data using Cutlery in the same way with minor tweak.
+- **PeakMode** column should be **factor**
+- **Ctrl** column should be **NULL** because ATAC-seq doesn't have control samples, i.e. IgG sample for CUT&RUN.
+- **adapter** sequence is different.
+CUT&RUN usually uses Illumina universal adapter, but ATAC-seq uses Nextera adapter sequence. (check Snakefile comment)

 ## 3. Run